 Data monitoring is a continuous process at the school level.
 Data meetings are routinely held and individual student data is reviewed.
-The FPCSD establishes a Response to Intervention (RTI) Plan for each school and a Student Support Team (SST) is in place at each school.
-The SST team's purpose is to identify students who may be at risk for substandard academic performance and intervene by providing supplemental interventions targeted for their specific learning need.
-At the beginning of each year, the team reviews all students who were previously on the SST list and up-dates their plan.
+The FPCSD establishes a Response to Intervention (RTI) Plan for each school and a Problem-Solving Team (PST) is in place at each school.
+The PST team's purpose is to identify students who may be at risk for substandard academic performance and intervene by providing supplemental interventions targeted for their specific learning need.
+At the beginning of each year, the team reviews all students who were previously on the PST list and updates their plan.
 Furthermore, the team develops a watch list based on student's previous end of the year school data, and state assessment data in order to monitor these students throughout the school year.
-Additionally, students are screened throughout the year with district level assessments and referred to the SST team for below academic grade level benchmark scores and for behavioral issues.
+Additionally, students are screened throughout the year with district level assessments and referred to the PST team for below academic grade level benchmark scores and for behavioral issues.
 In addition, teachers are trained regarding RTI processes at the beginning of each year.
-If students are not making progress in the core curriculum, they are referred to the SST team to determine appropriate interventions for each individual student.
+If students are not making progress in the core curriculum, they are referred to the PST team to determine appropriate interventions for each individual student.
+If a student in kindergarten-third grade show a consistent deficiency in reading, a Student Reading Improvement Plan (SRIP) are developed for teachers to follow.
 Additionally, the ELL committees confers on at-risk EL students and determine the most appropriate educational plans for these students.
-If concerns exist beyond language, then these students may also be referred to the SST Team.
+If concerns exist beyond language, then these students may also be referred to the PST Team.
 Each school has designated intervention time scheduled and students are provided supplemental instruction in reading and mathematics through research proven methodologies.
 In addition, the FPCSD has collaborated with DeKalb Mental Health Services and the Child Advocacy Center to provide services for students who may be at risk of academic failure due to emotional or behavioral concerns.
-The school system also utilized federal funds to employee a social worker who additionally serves as a liaison between the school system and mental health providers.
+The school system also utilized state and federal funds to employ two social workers who additionally serves as a liaison between the school system and mental health providers.
 These counselors work with the school level counselors in service provision.
 Services are provided both at the school and outside the school setting.
 In addition, parents are informed of the RTI process and available services, and they are encouraged to refer their child for academic issues in which they have expressed concern.